 Micro-credentials lend themselves very well to personalisation.
 Employees can train for a specific skillset in a way that focuses on what they require at the level they need it.
 Employers can also tailor their micro-credentials to the needs of the company, so that courses improve performance and are closely aligned to business goals.
 Micro-credentials also enable managers to track the training of employees, so they can effectively assess skills gaps.

-Learners are most engaged when they feel training will be genuinely beneficial to them.
+Learners are most engaged when they feel computer based training will be genuinely beneficial to them.
 Micro-credentials fuel that engagement because they can be tailored to the job and invariably have a positive and immediate impact.

 Recognises soft and hard skills